 Popularly used in Hoodoo, Voodoo, and Santeria, one of the theories is that slaves used it in their magickal practice to hide it from their Christian owners.
 This is the same reason Hoodoo and Voodoo spells often use the Bible today.
 Slavery was legal so with no freedom in sight, combining African religions with the American religion forced upon them became a small way they could resist oppression and preserve some of their roots.
 So as the slaves worked, they used Florida Water to secretly infuse magickal cleansing into all their chores.

-Florida Water made itself a stable in some Hispanic spiritual practices but the reason for this is also largely unknown.
+Florida Water made itself a staple in some Hispanic spiritual practices but the reason for this is also largely unknown.
 Another theory is that because of the already established magickal uses of the ingredients of Florida Water, it was a convenient way to access their magickal properties since it was something most people had on hand anyway.
 To this day it is still easy to find, affordable, inconspicuous, and readily available, so even witches in the broom closet can use it to secretly infuse magick into their daily lives.

 Ways to Use Florida Water